jonathandewitt-dev/react-shadow-scope/README.md

 ### Constructed Style Sheets

-For better performance, you can create a new `CSSStyleSheet` object and pass it to the `stylesheet` prop.
+For best performance, you can create a new `CSSStyleSheet` object and pass it to the `stylesheet` prop.

 `react-shadow-scope` exports a hook (`useCSS`) that returns a tagged template function that will take care of this for you.
 It will detect support for the feature and fallback to a string if necessary.
 When rendering on the server, the styles will render in a `<style>` tag.